-Figure 3-42 Monthly profits for virtuals using pricing run versus dispatch run prices: September 1, 2021 through June 30, 2024
+Figure 3-42 Monthly profits for virtuals using pricing run versus dispatch run prices: September 1, 2021 through September 30, 2024 for UTCs was \$36.3 million.
+Fast start pricing led to a net increase of \$138.5 million in cumulative profits for virtual transactions since September 1, 2021.

-From the implementation of fast start pricing on September 1, 2021, through June 30, 2024, the cumulative difference in profit between the pricing run and the dispatch run for INCs was -\$245.1 million, the cumulative difference in profit for DECs was \$338.3 million, and the cumulative difference in profit for UTCs was \$33.3 million.
-Fast start pricing led to a net increase of \$126.5 million in cumulative profits for virtual transactions since September 1, 2021.
+From the implementation of fast start pricing on September 1, 2021, through June 30, 2024, the cumulative difference in profit between the pricing run and the dispatch run for INCs was -\$262.7 million, the cumulative difference in profit for DECs was \$364.1 million, and the cumulative difference in profit

 There are incentives to use virtual transactions to profit from price differences between the day-ahead and real-time energy markets, but there is no reason to believe that such activity will result in price convergence and no data to support that claim.
 As a general matter, virtual offers and bids are based on expectations about both day-ahead and real-time energy market conditions and reflect the uncertainty about conditions in both markets, about modeling differences and the fact that these conditions change hourly and daily.
-PJM markets do not provide a mechanism that could result in immediate convergence after a change in system conditions as there is at least a one day lag after any change in system conditions before offers could reflect such changes.
+PJM markets do not provide a mechanism that could result in immediate convergence after a change in system conditions before offers could reflect such changes.
 PJM markets do not provide a mechanism that could ever result in convergence in the presence of modeling differences.